View on GitHub

 }

-// Convert only when needed
+// Convert only at boundaries

 func ToProtoBlockchain(b Blockchain) common.Blockchain {